shastry-gg/shastryblr/README.md

 I am on github to better understand the tech that powers my designs.
 - :briefcase: Officially I am a Product Designer.
 - 🌱 I’m currently learning the box model, and liquid layouts.
-- 💞️ I’m looking to collaborate on interesting Foss projects that need a product designer's skills.
+- 💞️ I’m looking to collaborate on interesting FOSS projects that need a product designer's skills.
 - 📫 You can send a mail to ganesha@hey.com to catch up on FOSS, Design and Tech in general.

 <!---